-[•] Regional Law n.
-4 of 09th February, 2004, Laws concerning cultural heritage and activities (in Italian).

-to support and promote the conservation of cultural heritage by restoration, prevention and recovery actions.
+cultural heritage assets and related activities according to the articles no. 117 and no. 118 of the Italian Constitution and in compliance with the legislative decree no. 42 of 22nd January, 2004.
+With this law, the Marche Region has the task of carrying out actions to protect cultural heritage in accordance with the Cultural Heritage and Landscape Code (see Section 3.2), and to support and promote the conservation of cultural heritage by restoration, prevention and recovery actions.
 The superintendence of architectural and landscape heritage of the Marche Region manages, at regional level, architectural heritage and museums, and it approves private and public activities that involve cultural heritage according to national and regional laws.
-The seismic design of any refurbishment of architectural heritage damaged by the last earthquake in 2016 needs to be approved by the regional office for reconstruction [15].
+The seismic design of any refurbishment of architectural heritage, that was damaged by the last seismic events in 2016, needs to be approved by the regional office for reconstruction [15].
 For religious buildings, the regional episcopate is also involved in management [13].